wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 :::tip We automated this process for you
 If you want to do all of the work below with one command, you can use the [Wasp CLI](/docs/advanced/deployment/cli#flyio).

-Wasp CLI deploys the server, the client and sets up a database.
-It also enables one command redeployment.
+Wasp CLI deploys the server, deploys the client, and sets up a database.
+It also gives you a way to redeploy (update) your app with a single command.
 :::

 Fly.io offers a variety of free services that are perfect for deploying your first Wasp app!
 You will need a Fly.io account and the [`flyctl` CLI](https://fly.io/docs/hands-on/install-flyctl/).